Welcome to The Age of Copycats

 To put it buntly, using stock photos, stock videos, audio samples or in fact any kind of artistic element of an artwork that you haven’t created yourself, all of this has one important consequence: The final artwork is not 100% your own.
 I do realise that it’s not actually that simple though.
 The question of “when is an artwork your own?” creates some philosophical challenges.
 Let’s just demonstrate this with a kind of absurd example: When you shoot a photo of a mountain, is that photo yours?
 After all, you didn’t create that mountain.
 Following this train of thought, you could probably exhaust all claims of ownership in any work of art…

-However to me there is one line in the sand that I’m drawing for myself.
+However, to me, there is one line in the sand that I’m drawing, for myself at least.
 As a photographer it would be very easy to work with stock photos and it would probably speed up my workflow tremendously.
-However it just doesn’t feel right to me and here is why.
+However I just would feel the same sense of kinship with my work and here is why.

-Each project is a journey, and each image element I need will create a little side story to this journey.
+Each project is a journey, metaphorically speaking.
+And each image element I need to create will be another, separate part of to that journey, like a sidestory in a movie plot.
 These side stories prolong the journey, but along the way the project gains in specificity, character and tone.
 Along the way, I become part of that journey and the projects growth becomes my growth as well.
 I’m not a parent, but I imagine this feeling is part of watching one’s child grow up.
-I simply couldn’t reach that same level of satisfaction with an image of mine, if I use other artists’ image components.
-As a friend of mine put it: “It would feel like cheating.”

 Creation becomes curation.